 Housing, of course, doesn’t merely fulfill our fundamental need for shelter or security; a home appeals to a wide variety of human needs that change as we enter different stages in our lives.
 This is why ‘value’ can be such a fluid construct when it comes to real estate.
 I recently wrote about how physiological, emotional, and psychological needs influence our actions and decision-making, and how a Seller might appeal to those needs in a homebuyer in order to facilitate a sale.
 I followed it with a piece exploring how Buyers – whether consciously or subconsciously – manifest fulfilling these needs in their quest for shelter.
 For those navigating the complexity of housing and shelter, Maslow’s Hierarchy Of Needs And Toronto Real Estate, For Sellers and Maslow’s Hierarchy Of Needs And Toronto Real Estate For Buyers are informative reads!

-As a homebuyer on the search, when trying to reconcile the financial value of a property - with intangibles that could improve your quality of life - there is always a certain degree of compromise.
-In fact, we've discovered that regardless of whether your budget is $400,000 or $4,000,000, one never gets everything they desire.
-But how much you compromise - and on what points - is up to you.
-It’s how you prioritize these points that constitutes your own housing value matrix, which essentially sets up the parameters for your housing search.
+As a homebuyer on the search, when trying to reconcile the financial value of a property – with intangibles that could improve your quality of life – there is always a certain degree of compromise.
+In fact, we’ve discovered that regardless of whether your budget is $400,000 or $4,000,000, you never get everything you desire.
+But how much you compromise – and on what points – is up to you.
+It’s how you prioritize these points that constitute your own housing value matrix, which essentially sets up the parameters for your housing search.